 The Minnesota Education and Training Voucher (ETV) Program provides the funds.
 The money does not need to be paid back.: Information about the ETV program can be found at: MN ETV Voucher

 Right to Consumer Credit Reports

 In October, 2011, the Child and Family Services Improvement and Innovation Act required that youth in foster care age 16 and older receive their credit reports each year until discharge, and assistance in interpreting and resolving inaccuracies in the report.
-In 2015, this federal requirement was expanded to include foster care youth ages 14 to 15
+You can find out more about your Consumer Credit Report at the following link: Consumer Credit Report

 - Apartment Search